iniffur/CV/README.md

 I am a hard-working and motivated aspiring Developer, with experience working in Operations in Financial Services, and IT Support; while also having an additional background in Physics and Environmental Science.
 I enjoy working effectively as part of a team, which has been key in my previous roles and lab work at university.

-I have recently completed my 16-week intensive development bootcamp at Makers Academy - one of UK's most esteemed software development training providers - and I am currently looking for my first full time role as a developer.
+I have recently completed my 16-week intensive development bootcamp at Makers Academy - one of UK's most esteemed software development training providers - and I am currently looking for my first full-time role as a developer.
 Prior to Makers, my previous IT skills included proficiency and daily use of Microsoft Office, Bloomberg, Salesforce, and programming skills with HTML, CSS, Javascript and MATLAB.
 Along with my primary language of English, I can speak Italian at an intermediate level.

 ## Currently Reading 📖 - Life 3.0 by Max Tegmark